StackExchange/dnscontrol/docs/_providers/ns1.md

 ---
 # NS1 Provider

-NS1 provides a dns provider implementation for ns1 dns.

 ## Configuration

-In your providers config json file you must provide your ns1 api key:
+In your credentials json file you must provide your NS1 api key:

 {% highlight json %}
 {